Sustainability Project Funding

 Yes.
 We want students to know how their fees are being spent and we are working to get the word out about it.
-Your cooperation is greatly appreciated, and is required: noncompliance will deny your ability to apply for future grants.
+Your cooperation is greatly appreciated, and is required: noncompliance will deny your ability to apply for future projects.
 If you need more information about the fee or Sustainability fee in general for your marketing materials, please contact us at Sustainability@georgiasouthern.edu.

 I’d like to use some of my funding for things other than what I included in my proposed project budget.
 Can I?

-If there are deviations from the project budget that was approved by the Committee upon award (i.e. wanting to use money originally budgeted for one thing to go to another, wanting to buy a new model of materials, etc.), send a request to firstname.lastname@example.org describing the requested change in budget.
+If there are deviations from the project budget that was approved by the Committee upon award (i.e. wanting to use money originally budgeted for one thing to go to another, wanting to buy a new model of materials, etc.), send a request to email@example.com describing the requested change in budget.
 The request will be reviewed after receipt.
-If you need additional funds above your original project award, you must complete a new application and compete for a new Sustainability grant (or you can look to other funding sources).
+If you need additional funds above your original project award, you must complete a new application and compete for a new Sustainability project (or you can look to other funding sources).

 I would like to extend an award for a Graduate Assistant into the next year.
 Can I?

 Please note that the Committee only awards Graduate Assistantship funding for up to one year at a time – no exceptions.
-Therefore, if you would like to extend funding for GA positions beyond one year, you must complete a new application and compete for a new Sustainability Fee grant.
+Therefore, if you would like to extend funding for GA positions beyond one year, you must complete a new application and compete for a new Sustainability Fee project.

 Yes, absolutely.
-However, we cannot guarantee the new grant will be funded, as we will have to weigh the benefits of continuing support for old projects versus building new projects.
-Do not just copy and paste from your previous grant application; we want to see the benefits of the prior work we have funded, and how additional funding will be beneficial to the project as a whole.
+However, we cannot guarantee the new project will be funded, as we will have to weigh the benefits of continuing support for old projects versus building new projects.
+Do not just copy and paste from your previous project application; we want to see the benefits of the prior work we have funded, and how additional funding will be beneficial to the project as a whole.